 Comment Response: Obscuring Wage Information

-A few weeks ago, we posted a blog discussing why certain companies hide salary information in job listings, instead using terms like ‘competitive.’
+A few weeks ago, we posted a blog discussing why certain companies hide salary information in job listings, instead of using terms like ‘competitive.’
 We got some great responses from candidates and from companies about the whole situation.

 One thing the response to this blog flagged up was a pretty big divide between the opinions of employers and candidates, so we thought we’d take a look at some of the more common objections, what the rationale is behind these decisions despite what candidates might think, and when these rationales might cross the line into indicating a business you don’t want to work with.